100% Free Consultation (432) 233-0813

 Brain Injury Signs & Symptoms

-Even if you think perhaps your injuries are not that serious, it can take days, even weeks for injuries to fully manifest.
-Or perhaps you've played sports and have been conditioned to view injuries like concussions as something somewhat normal (they are not).
-Any amount of head trauma needs to be addressed by a medical professional right away.
+Even if you think your injuries are not serious, it can take days or even weeks for them to fully manifest.
+Perhaps you've played sports and have been conditioned to view injuries such as concussions as normal (they are not).
+Any amount of head trauma requires immediate medical attention from a professional.

 Do not ignore symptoms of brain injury such as: